-According to the National Centers for Environmental Information (NCEI), tsunamis took the lives of more than 290,000 people in the past 100 years.
+According to the National Centers for Environmental Information (NCEI), tsunamis took the lives of at least 290,000 people in the past 100 years.
 Their elusive nature contributes to their deadly impact.
 Unlike many natural hazards, the number of tsunamis is low.
 In the last 100 years, over 100 fatal tsunamis struck coastlines around the globe.

 Tsunamis: Warnings from the Past

 Geological traces of tsunamis can be found dating back to 4000 BC in Japan.
 More than 160 years ago, the country experienced a tsunami that inspires today’s World Tsunami Awareness Day.

 The earthquake and tsunami on November 5 (Japanese calendar) in 1854 is remembered in Japan’s lore because of the heroic acts of one farmer.
 Hamaguchi Goryo took prescient measures to save the lives of his fellow villagers of Hiro-mura.
 As many tsunamis do, the event began with an earthquake.
 After the destructive earthquake, a tsunami wave struck the village of Hiro-mura.
 Goryo, a farmer who lived in the village, set fire to precious sheaves of rice on higher ground, knowing other waves were possible.
 Villagers rushed out of harm’s way to put out the fire.
 From the hilltop, the villagers saw the next tsunami waves further destroy their village and understood that it was Goryo’s actions that saved them.

 The Nature of Tsunamis